sahasatvik/assignments/EEOR6616/notes.typ

 ]

-From now on, we will always assume that $f:KK -> RR$ is differentiable.
+From now on, we will always assume that $f:KK -> RR$ is differentiable, unless stated otherwise.
 Under this setting, we have a simpler characterization of convexity.

 #proposition("Gradient Inequality")[